 Its aim is to market and promote the rums of Puerto Rico in the United States to increase sales and maintain image quality of member brands.

 Rum is a distilled spirit made from sugar cane, syrup, juice and molasses.

-- Rums of Puerto Rico represents five primary brands of rums: Bacardi, Don Q, Palo Viejo, Ron del Barrilito, and Ron Llave; each brand has different lines of products but all are held to the same strict high quality standards.
+Rums of Puerto Rico represents five primary brands of Puerto Rican rums: Bacardi, Don Q, Palo Viejo, Ron del Barrilito, and Ron Llave; each brand has different lines of products but all are held to the same strict high quality standards.

-- Since its founding in 1948, the industry has conducted studies to identify better processes that benefit the production and marketing of rum in Puerto Rico.
+Since its founding in 1948, the industry has conducted studies to identify better processes that benefit the production and marketing of Puerto Rican rum.
 By law, there are certain steps that distinguish Puerto Rican rums from other brands produced in other countries: all rums must be aged at least 1 year, gold rums must be aged at least 2 years, and premium rums no less than 6 years.
 This is the only spirit with such a legal requirement in the world.

 Although the island produces popular global brands such as Bacardi, the other member brands are of excellent quality as well and are hidden gems in the liquor category.
 For example, Don Q Cristal, is a white rum which is arguably the most popular rum in Puerto Rico.